-Arbtech Consulting Limited was instructed by Eastcote Lawn Tennis Club to undertake a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) at Eastcote Lawn Tennis Club, 12 Kaduna Close, Pinner, Middlesex, HA5 2PZ (hereafter referred to as "the site").
-The survey was required to inform a planning application to change existing floodlighting on five courts to LEDs, and to add floodlighting to the sixth court (hereafter referred to as "the proposed development").
+Arbtech Consulting Limited was instructed by Vigilant Security Services UK Ltd to undertake a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) at 212 Swakeleys Road, Uxbridge, UB10 8AY (hereafter referred to as "the site").
+The survey was required to inform a planning application for Erection of new dwelling with associated parking and landscaping following demolition of existing dwelling (hereafter referred to as "the proposed development").

-The following is work you will need to commission to obtain planning permission and to comply with legislation.
+The following is work you will need to commission to comply with planning policy and legislation.
 Further information, along with opportunities for biodiversity enhancement, are outlined in Table 8 of this report.